akka/akka-projection/docs/src/main/paradox/jdbc.md

 H2
 :  @@snip [create-table-h2.sql](/examples/src/test/resources/create-table-h2.sql) { #create-table-h2 }

-The schema can be created using the method `JdbcProjection.createOffsetTableIfNotExists`.
+The schema can be created and dropped using the methods `JdbcProjection.createOffsetTableIfNotExists` and `JdbcProjection.dropOffsetTableIfExists`.
 This is particularly useful when writting tests.
 For production enviornments, we recommend creating the schema before deploying the application.

 @@@ warning { title=Important }
 As of version 1.1.0, the schema for PostgreSQL and H2 databases has changed.
 It now defaults to lowercase table and column names.